We all played with them.

 The discs and storage jar are child-safe and designed from durable plastic that is BPA-free, lead-free, metal-free, and phthalate-free.
 The building toys for kids comply with ASTM and US CPSIA safety regulations.

-6. Best STEM Science: Klutz Lego Chain Reactions Science & Building Kit
+6. Best Engineering Blocks: Klutz Lego Chain Reactions Science & Building Kit

-Kids can build from an easy, medium, to advance machines following the instructions.
-The STEM toy is designed to construct a seesaw with ramp, dominoes, slow spin, pulley with a bucket, elevator ramps, and more.
+Your child can use the easy to follow instructions to build some cool creations.
+These excellent building bricks are designed to construct a seesaw with a ramp, dominoes, slow spin, pulley with a bucket, elevator ramps, and more.
 It all depends on your little one’s science experience and desire to develop their STEM skills.
 The detailed instructions contain brightly colored illustrations, tips on how to fix problems, how to substitute bricks, and the physics behind each machine.

-Although it is fun to build the models shown in the instructions, it is tempting to create your unique device with all the exciting components.
-With 33 LEGO elements, 6 LEGO balls, string, ramps, paper pop-up signs, a flag, funnel, and a bucket, the possibilities are endless.
+Although it is fun to build the models shown in the instructions, there are hours of fun to be had creating your own unique device with all the exciting components.
+With 33 LEGO elements, 6 LEGO balls, string, ramps, paper pop-up signs, a flag, funnel, and a bucket, the possibilities are nearly endless.

-It is one of the best building toys sets that is entertaining, fun to play with, and educational.
-Children may enjoy and be entertained for hours while strengthening their fine motor skills, hand-eye coordination, and learning to think outside the box.
+This is one of the most sturdy construction building block sets for kids.
+It’s an excellent toy that is entertaining, fun to play with, and educational.
+Children may enjoy and be entertained for hours while strengthening their tactile skills, hand-eye coordination, and learning to think outside the box.

 7. Best Construction Set: IQ Builder Stem Learning Toys